Undergraduate major: BA

 Undergraduate Programs of Study

-Degree Program Offered
+Undergraduate Degree Programs Offered

-Within the BA in Education Studies and Human Relations, the following subprograms are available.
+Within the BA in education studies and human relations, the following subprograms are available.

 - Education studies and human relations.